Xatra1/random-scripts/README.md

 **ip.js:** Gets your IP using api.ipify.org, saves it to a file, reads the IP from the file, plays a success sound, and deletes the file.
 Execute with ``node ip.js``
 **encodestr.js:** Prompts the user to input a string and then encodes that string in Base64, while giving the option to write that string to a file, calculate the MD5 hash of the file, and encode that as well.
 Execute with ``node encodestr.js``
 **encodeweb.js:** An HTTP server that has the same functionality as encodestr.js.
 Any string that is sent to it via post data gets returned as an encoded MD5 hash.
 Listens on port 9000 by default, but you can modify this by changing the value on line 4.
 Execute with ``node encodeweb.js``
-**Shell Scripts/ipsuccess.sh:** The beep sound ip.js uses, plays using your motherboard's onboard speaker.
+**shellscripts/ipsuccess.sh:** The beep sound ip.js uses, plays using your motherboard's onboard speaker.
 Execute with ``bash ipsuccess.sh``
-**Shell Scripts/beep.sh:** Plays a short jingle using your motherboard's onboard speaker.
+**shellscripts/beep.sh:** Plays a short jingle using your motherboard's onboard speaker.
 Execute with ``bash beep.sh``
-**Shell Scripts/beeplong.sh:** Same as beep.sh, with 4 more tones.
+**shellscripts/beeplong.sh:** Same as beep.sh, with 4 more tones.
 Execute with ``bash beeplong.sh``
-**Shell Scripts/fslist.sh:** Lists every file and folder on your filesystem and outputs to fsout.log, with optional root access to allow for listing additional files. fsout.log will then be automatically opened in a text editor.
+**shellscripts/fslist.sh:** Lists every file and folder on your filesystem and outputs to fsout.log, with optional root access to allow for listing additional files. fsout.log will then be automatically opened in a text editor.
 Execute with ``bash fslist.sh``